Let’s grow some good food

 Over time this debris decomposes, adding even more nutrients and carbon to the soil.
 There’s evidence to suggest that when living soil organisms die they end up forming even more organic matter than plant residue.The alliance between plants and soil organisms helps lock carbon in topsoil, producing the dark organic matter every gardener lusts for and turning the very ground we stand on into a giant carbon sponge.

 Increasing the carbon stored in soil helps to maximize photosynthesis so plants can draw down even more carbon dioxide and trap it underground.
 Moreover, soil rich in carbon feeds mycorrhizae, a vast network of fungi that releases glomalin.
 Glomalin is a sticky, gum-like substance that binds together particles of sand, silt, and clay, creating a soil structure that locks in moisture and holds on to nutrients.
-So increasing the amount of carbon in the soil gives plants a better place to grow, allowing them to perform even more photosynthesis and draw even more carbon into the soil.
+Plants raised in favorable conditions like this, with easy access to water and nutrients, are sturdier and more resilient.
 This positive cycle is how nature works when we don’t interfere.

 Farming in a way that promotes healthy soil is the opposite of how most food is grown.
 Heavy use of synthetic fertilizers, growing just one crop over large areas, exposing the soil to erosion from wind and water, and tilling are all mainstays of conventional farming, and reduce the amount of carbon in our soil.
 Instead, they release more greenhouse gases into the air.
 In 2011, farms emitted six billion tons of greenhouse gases.
 That’s about 13 percent of all greenhouse emissions worldwide, according to the World Resources Institute.